Flyounet/baker/README.md

 2. Change `draft` from `true` to `false` to publish the post (or use the `./baker toggle id`).

 3. Bake all posts: `./baker bake`

+4. Verify which post, you already cooked: `./bake list`

 ## Template redesigned